Doctor worries hospital may be unable to serve 'population with dignity' because of COVID-19

-"Our community is on fire, and we see inaction and indifference," he said.
-"Very soon our hospital will not have the space or human resources to serve its population with dignity."
+“Our community is on fire, and we see inaction and indifference,” he said.
+“Very soon our hospital (Hamilton Medical Center) will not have the space or human resources to serve its population with dignity.”

 The Georgia Department of Public Health reports that for the two-week period ending Friday, Whitfield County had 1,029 new cases of COVID-19 and Murray County had 382.
 The two counties had a total of 9,936 confirmed cases as of Friday afternoon (8,044 in Whitfield) and 110 deaths (87 in Whitfield).